vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-commonwealth-money.md

 reduce it to a useful level and eliminate the transfer of wealth to a tiny, privileged elite.
 The financial markets currently constitute an oversized proportion of activity in the marketplace and take an inordinate amount of profits.
-The reduction in the financial marketplace will be like remov- ing a metastasizing tumor from a useful organ – good for the nation.
+The reduction in the financial marketplace will be like removing a metastasizing tumor from a useful organ – good for the nation.

 New money is created by government giving, spending, lending or investing it into the economy.
 Once created, money circulates, serv-